Marcus Semien Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff ranks 17th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff ranks 18th in MLB.

-- The Giants have the seventh-ranked team ERA across all league pitching staffs (3.90).
+- The Giants' 3.95 team ERA ranks ninth among all league pitching staffs.

+- Webb will look to grab his 10th win when he gets the start for the Giants, his 25th of the season.
+He is 9-9 with a 3.56 ERA and 151 strikeouts through 154 1/3 innings pitched.

-- The right-hander's last appearance was on Sunday against the Oakland Athletics, when he tossed 5 1/3 innings, surrendering five earned runs while allowing seven hits.
+- In his last time out on Tuesday against the Los Angeles Angels, the righty tossed 5 2/3 innings, allowing one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.